With all the waiting when traveling by plane, why not crochet?

 Yes, you can take crochet hooks on planes within the U.S. According to the Transportation Security Administration’s website:

-It means you can take crochet hooks on the plane with you in your carry on baggage and your checked baggage.
+Take crochet hooks on the plane with you in your carry on baggage and your checked baggage.
 Happy Days!
-It’s worthwhile wrapping your hooks in a fabric holder since the TSA does specifically add:

 Any sharp objects in checked bags should be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors.